What kind of business are you?

 Cons of Merchant Cash Advances

-• Cash flow impacts: As MCAs are repaid through a percentage of daily credit card sales, there can be unpredictability in the amount being taken out of a business’s revenue, making it difficult to plan and manage cash flow.
+• Cash flow impacts: As MCAs are repaid through a percentage of daily credit sales, there can be unpredictability in the amount being taken out of a business’s revenue, making it difficult to plan and manage cash flow.

 • No federal regulations: Merchant cash advances are considered commercial transactions, which means they don’t have federal protections like the Truth in Lending Act.